 Kathleen Fitzpatrick is Director of Digital Humanities and Professor of English at Michigan State University.
-Prior to assuming this role in 2017, she served as Associate Executive Director and Director of Scholarly Communication of the Modern Language Association, where she was Managing Editor of PMLA
+Prior to assuming this role in 2017, she served as Associate Executive Director and Director of Scholarly Communication of the Modern Language Association.
+She is author of three books, including Generous Thinking: A Radical Approach to Saving the University

-, an open-access, open-source network serving more than 13,000 scholars and practitioners in the humanities.
+, an open-access, open-source network serving nearly 30,000 scholars and practitioners across the humanities and around the world.

 .
-Forthcoming.
+Johns Hopkins University Press, 2019.
 Planned Obsolescence: Publishing, Technology, and the Future of the Academy

 .
 NYU Press, 2011.
 The Anxiety of Obsolescence: The American Novel in the Age of Television